devkilyungi/minigrep/README.md

 - Pattern matching with multiple terms using pipe separator (|)
 - Search statistics output
 - Configurable via command-line flags or environment variables
+- Recursive directory search for searching through all files in a directory and its subdirectories

+**Note:** The recursive search feature currently supports searching through a single directory at a time.
+Multiple directory recursive search is not yet implemented.

 ## Installation